wrobstory/pydataseattle2015/README.md

 >
 > **What Python library do I use?**

-This talk gives brief demos of the following libraries:
+This talk presents brief snippets of code demo'ing the following libraries:

 * Toolz: https://github.com/pytoolz/toolz
 * Pandas: https://github.com/pydata/pandas